 2. Intervertebral disc degeneration

-Intervertebral disc degeneration really just means wear and tear or break down of a disc.
-It can be natural or pathological (caused by a disease).
-As a disc ages and breaks down, one or more of the following will be seen.
+Intervertebral disc degeneration implies wear and tear or break down of a disc.
+It can be natural or pathological.
+As disc ages and becomes degenerative, one or more of the following will be seen.

 - Intervertebral disc desiccation (dehydrated – Black on MRI)

-- Intervertebral disc fibrosis (lots of scar tissue within it)
+- Intervertebral disc fibrosis (scar tissue within it)

 - Intervertebral disc space narrowing (disc becomes thin and loses its suppleness)

 - Intervertebral disc bulging (Bulges out from losing its ability to support weight)